European Hornets in Vermont

-European Hornet Habitat
+European Hornet Nests & Hives

 European hornets are social wasps that normally build their nests in hollow trees, but will also utilize wall voids and attics of houses.
 Their nests will rarely appear freely suspended like the football-shaped bald-faced hornet nests.
 European hornet nests are generally located 6 feet or more above ground, and will occasionally be constructed on the sides of homes.
 In some instances, a portion of the gray, papery nest extends outside the cavity or void.
 An average hornet nest will have 200 to 400 workers by late summer and they can become aggressive if they feel threatened.
 For this reason, it’s especially important to avoid nests at all costs even if they appear vacant.

-European Hornet Behavior – Threats – Dangers
+European Hornet Behavior & Threats